Eschatologue/CM_wiki/docs/class/ranger/beast-master.md

 You magically summon a primal beast, which draws strength from your bond with nature.
 The beast is friendly to you and your companions and obeys your commands.
 Choose its stat block—[Beast of the Land], [Beast of the Sea], or [Beast of the Sky]—which uses your Proficiency Bonus (PB) in several places.
 You also determine the kind of animal the beast is, choosing a kind appropriate for the stat block.
 Whatever kind you choose, the beast bears primal markings, indicating its supernatural origin.

+The beast is Firendly to you and your allies and obeys your commands.
+It vanishes when you die.

-In combat, the beast acts during your turn.
-It can move and use its Reaction on its own, but the only action it takes is the Dodge action, unless you take a Bonus Action on your turn to command it to take a different action.
-That action can be one in its stat block or some other action.
-You can also sacrifice one of your attacks when you take the Attack action to command the beast to take the Attack action.
-If you have the Incapacitated condition, the beast can take any action of its choice, not just Dodge.
+&emsp; ***The Beast in Combat.*** In combat, the beast acts during your turn.
+It can move and use its Reaction on its own, but the only action it takes its the Dodge action unless you take a Bonus Action to combat it to take an action in its stat block or some other action.
+You can also sacrifice one of your attacks when you take the Attack action to command the beast to take the Beast's Strike action.
+If you have the Incapacitated condition, the beast acts on its own and isn't limited to the Dodge action.

-If the beast has died within the last hour, you can you use your action to touch it and expend a spell slot of 1st level or higher.
-The beast returns to life after 1 minute with all its Hit Points
+&emsp; ***Restoring or Replacing the Beast.*** If the beast has died within the last hour, you can take a Magic action to touch it and expend a spell slot.
+The beast reutrns to life after 1 minute with all its Hit Points restored.

-Whenever you finish a Long Rest, you can summon a different primal beast.
-The new beast appears in an unoccupied space within 5 feet of you, and you choose its stat block and appearance.
-If you already have a beast from this feature, it vanishes when the new beast appears.
-The beast vanishes if you die.
+Whenever you finish a Long Rest, you can summon a different primal beast, which appears in an unccoupied space within 5 feet of you.
+You choose its stat block and appearance.
+If you already have a beast form from this feature, the old one vanishes when the new one appears.

 [Beast of the Land]: #beast-of-the-land
 [Beast of the Sea]: #beast-of-the-sea